 \subsection{Seg-Zero Model}

 Current MLLMs \cite{wang2024qwen2vl,li2024mgm,zhong2024lyra,bai2025qwen25,liu2024llava15} exhibit impressive performance in processing multi-modal inputs but are unable to generate fine-grained segmentation masks.
-Conversely, modern segmentation models \cite{kirillov2023sam,ravi2024sam2} provides fine-grained segmentation ability but lack robust reasoning capabilities.
+Conversely, modern segmentation models \cite{kirillov2023sam,ravi2024sam2} provide fine-grained segmentation ability but lack robust reasoning capabilities.
 To bridge this gap, we propose Seg-Zero, a framework that includes a reasoning model and a segmentation model.
 Additionally, we introduce the novel strategy to effectively activate the reasoning ability of MLLM within the framework.
 Its whole architecture is shown in \Cref{fig:architecture}.

-\textbf{Reasoning Model}.
-We employ Qwen2.5-VL \cite{bai2025qwen25} as our reasoning model $\mathcal{F}_{reason}$.
-While Qwen2.5-VL demonstrates exceptional performance in object detection by predicting the bbox, this region-level bbox is insufficient for providing more fine-grained pixel-level localization.
+\minisection{Reasoning Model} We employ Qwen2.5-VL \cite{bai2025qwen25} as our reasoning model $\mathcal{F}_{reason}$.
+Although Qwen2.5-VL demonstrates exceptional performance in object detection by predicting the bbox, this region-level bbox is insufficient to provide more fine-grained pixel-level localization.
 Unlike object detection, segmentation requires a more precise understanding of pixel-level details, as multiple objects may exist within a single bounding box.
-Therefore, in addition to bounding box, we also incorporate points that lie within the target object to improve localization accuracy.
+Therefore, in addition to the bounding box, we also incorporate points that lie within the target object to improve localization accuracy.
 During the reinforcement learning stage, the format rewards are employed to ensure the model generates structured outputs, which are subsequently processed by a post-processing function $\mathcal{G}$ to extract the bounding box $\mathbf{B}$ and the two points $\mathbf{P_1,P_2}$ .
-This process can be formulated as:
+This process can be formulated as follows:

-\textbf{Segmentation Model}.
-Modern segmentation models \cite{kirillov2023sam,ravi2024sam2} accept various types of prompts, including bounding boxes and points, to generate accurate segmentation masks.
+\minisection{Segmentation Model} Modern segmentation models \cite{kirillov2023sam,ravi2024sam2} accept various types of prompt, including bounding boxes and points, to generate accurate segmentation masks.
 We employ SAM2 \cite{ravi2024sam2} as our segmentation model $\mathcal{F}_{seg}$ due to its superior performance and efficient inference speed.
-Leveraging the bounding boxes and points provided by the reasoning model, the segmentation model can generate precise, fine-grained mask for the target object.
-This process can be formally expressed as:
+Leveraging the bounding boxes and points provided by the reasoning model, the segmentation model can generate a precise, fine-grained mask for the target object.
+This process can be formally expressed as follows: